jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Trading stock
 (5) If the property is trading stock for both the amalgamating company and the amalgamated company, the consideration for the disposal and acquisition is taken as the value of the trading stock to the amalgamating company determined under subpart EB (Valuation of trading stock (including dealer’s livestock)) at the time of the amalgamation.
 Revenue account property
 (6) If the property is revenue account property of the amalgamating company but not revenue account property of the amalgamated company, the consideration for the disposal and acquisition is taken as the market value of the property at the time of the amalgamation.
-But this subsection does not apply to land that is revenue account property merely because of the 5-year bright-line test, the 10-year bright-line test, or the 10-year rule in any of sections CB 6A, CB 9 to CB 11, CB 14, and CZ 39 (which relate to the disposal of land), in which case section FO 17(3) may apply.
+But this subsection does not apply to land that is revenue account property merely because of the 2-year bright-line test in section CB 6A or the 10-year rule in any of sections CB 9 to CB 11, and CB 14 (which relate to the disposal of land), in which case section FO 17(3) may apply.
 Depreciation loss
 (7) An amalgamating company is allowed a deduction under section DV 15(3) (Amalgamated companies: property passing on resident’s restricted amalgamation) for an amount of depreciation loss for property transferred to the amalgamated company for the period beginning on the first day of the income year of amalgamation and ending on the day before the date of the amalgamation.